Publication · Release

 A profile picks from this list, weights each pick, and clamps the result.
 That is the whole knob set.

 A profile is not stuck to one moment.
-Every reward entry sees the game tick, so it can pay out only inside a window: reward scouting in the first 30 seconds, reward map control between 1 and 3 minutes, reward base pressure after 5.
+Every reward entry sees the game tick, so it can pay out only inside a window.
+Reward scouting in the first 30 seconds.
+Reward map control between 1 and 3 minutes.
+Reward base pressure after 5.
 The profile becomes a stage description for the run.

 Training is not one reward to convergence.
 It is a climb through profiles toward longer horizons.